chenyanming/paw_server/README.md

-#+title: paw_server - PAW Python Command Line Interface
+# paw_server - paw Python Command Line Interface

-[[https://github.com/chenyanming/paw][PAW (Point-And-Write)]] Python Command Line Interface and Server Components.
+[paw (Point-And-Write)](https://github.com/chenyanming/paw) paw server eval commands on Emacs using emacsclient or org-protocol

-This repository contains the Python CLI tool and server components that work with [[https://github.com/chenyanming/paw][paw.el]], providing advanced annotation and language learning tools for Emacs.
+This repository contains the Python CLI tool and server components that work with [paw.el](https://github.com/chenyanming/paw), providing advanced annotation and language learning tools for Emacs.

-* Overview
+## Overview

-~paw_server~ is the Python backend for the PAW (Point-And-Write) system, providing:
+`paw_server` is the Python backend for the PAW (Point-And-Write) system, providing:

 - Command line interface for dictionary searches and language processing
 - HTTP server for Emacs integration